wyl1987815/LearnGit/readme.txt

+first line!
 Git is a distributed version control system!
-Git is a free software distributed!
+Git is a free software!
+this is a third modify!